Breast cancer survivors

 Special populations: People with high-grade breast cancer

 Some tumors are made up of many different types of cells, while others contain generally the same cell type.
-A new study found that among people with high-grade breast cancer, those who have tumors made up of many different cell types have a lower 10-year survival rate than people with tumors containing only a single type of cells.
+This study found that among people with high-grade breast cancer, those who have tumors made up of many different cell types have a lower10-year survival rate than people with tumors containing only a single type of cells.
 This research is an early step towards developing a new test that can help physicians identify cancers that need more aggressive treatment, but more research is needed before it is ready for clinical use.
 (4/26/16)

 Whether having many different types of cells (immune cells and connective tissue cells in addition to cancer cells, for example) within a breast cancer tumor affects a patient’s survival.